wzul/Billplz-API-Class/README.md

 # Example

-Please refer to specific file for example how to use the class
+Please refer to specific file for example how to use the class.
+Any contribution are welcomed!